regen-network/regen-ledger/rfcs/001-ecosystem-service-credit-module.md

 ### Credit Batch

-A credit batch refers to a batch of credits issued at a single point in time (usually corresponding to some off or on-chain verification event, and corresponding to some project).
+A credit batch refers to a batch of credits issued at a single point in time (usually corresponding to some off or on-chain verification event and some project).

 ### Credit